2022 in Professional Fighters League

 This is a list of events and standings for the Professional Fighters League, a mixed martial arts organization based in the United States, for the 2022 season.

-2022 world champions
+2022 (defending) world champions

 PFL Challenger Series

 PFL Challenger Series is an American mixed martial arts promotion.
 Young and up-and-coming male and female MMA prospects will compete for a slot in the PFL tournament season and a chance at $1 million.
 Each week, the PFL Challenger Series will consist of a celebrity guest panel featuring personalities in film, athletics, and music.
 The PFL Challenger Series will debut on fuboTV.
-The eight events will stream on consecutive Friday nights starting Feb.
-18, and run through March.
-It will also air on its linear network, Fubo Sports Network.
+The eight events streamed on consecutive Friday nights starting Feb.
+18 until April 8.
+It also aired on its linear network, Fubo Sports Network.